bumble-tech/bumble-doc-gen/docs/1.about/map/_Classes/DrawDocumentationMenu.rst

 ..

-        Generate documentation menu in HTML format\.
+        Generate documentation menu in HTML or rst format\.
 To generate the menu, the start page is taken,     and all links with this page are recursively collected for it, after which the html menu is created\.

 See: